|

 - Practicing deep breathing exercises

 The holidays should be a time for festive fun, but the holiday blues are unfortunately common.
-By learning basic stress management techniques, and understanding common stressors, it’s possible to get through the winter season as happy and healthy as possible — both inside and out.
+By learning basic stress management techniques and understanding common stressors, it’s possible to get through the winter season as happy and healthy as possible — both inside and out.

-Regardless of what time of year it is, stress and anxiety in America has been on the rise for the first time in over a decade led primarily by politics, money problems, and concerns for the future.
+Regardless of what time of year it is, stress and anxiety in America have been on the rise for the first time in over a decade, led primarily by politics, money problems, and concerns for the future.
 For the 40 million men and women in America living with these mental health disorders, the holidays may be just another chance to pile anxiety on top of more anxiety and anxiety and depression treatment might be just what some people need.

 ‘Tis The Season for Distress

-In 2016 one study found more than half of Americans were planning to go into debt to cover their gift giving expenses and 16 percent said the cost of their generosity could take six months or more to fully pay off.
+In 2016, one study found more than half of Americans were planning to go into debt to cover their gift-giving expenses, and 16 percent said the cost of their generosity could take six months or more to fully pay off.
 With an average cost of $929 each, the pressure to give as much as you receive could be giving most seasonal shoppers the holiday blues.

-Money isn’t the only concern giving men and women we surveyed feelings of depression or anxiety.
-For more than 2 in 5 people we polled, the over commercialized nature of the holidays left them feeling emotional followed by thoughts of loneliness and solitude and bad memories.
-Distance isn’t the only thing that can make people feel alienated during the holiday season and research has shown it’s not uncommon to feel emotionally distant from the people in their lives even when they’re close by.
+Money isn’t the only concern that is causing men and women we surveyed feelings of depression or anxiety.
+For more than 2 in 5 people we polled, the over-commercialized nature of the holidays left them feeling emotional, followed by thoughts of loneliness and solitude and bad memories.

 Stranger Feelings

 Have some sympathy for yourself the next time Netflix asks if you are still watching.
-Research has shown that despite the popular stigma that TV might “rot your brain”, it can actually help restore self-control and some shows can even make you feel happier and more generous after watching.
+Research has shown that despite the popular stigma that TV might “rot your brain,” it can actually help restore self-control, and some shows can even make you feel happier and more generous after watching.
 For people we polled in nearly every age bracket, watching Netflix or other forms of TV ranked as the most popular coping mechanism for getting through the holiday season.

 Regional Melancholy

-Across the countrymen and women in certain states may be more likely to feel down during the holidays than others.
-According to our research, people we surveyed from Arkansas reported the strongest feelings of anxiety when asked to rank these distressing emotions on a scale of 1 to 10.
 Recent data suggests Arkansas may be one of the poorest states in the country, followed only by Mississippi and West Virginia.
 With more than 17 percent of the state living below the poverty line in 2016, the financial burden of the holidays could be adding to the heightened sense of anxiety that people we surveyed from Arkansas feel this time of year.

 And states the least likely to be affected by this sense of dread as the holiday season rolls in?
-Americans we surveyed living in Oklahoma, Idaho, Wyoming, and Nevada had the lowest overall rating of jingle bell laced distress.
+Americans we surveyed living in Oklahoma, Idaho, Wyoming, and Nevada had the lowest overall rating of jingle bell-laced distress.

 The Season of You

 Finding some alone time during the holidays certainly has its advantages.
-From the relaxing respite of quiet solitude to getting to decide exactly what you want to say for Thanksgiving dinner and when, the time we spend around friends and family celebrating the holiday season can start to feel overwhelming for some, and you may even need to be helping an addict.
+From the relaxing respite of quiet solitude to getting to decide exactly what you want to say for Thanksgiving dinner and when, the time we spend around friends and family celebrating the holiday season can start to feel overwhelming for some, and you may even need to help an addict.

-Over half of women we surveyed and more than 1 in 3 men admitted their heightened sense of anxiety during an otherwise festive time was a direct response to spending too much time worried about other people and not enough time focused on themselves.
-It’s okay to be selfish with your time occasionally and it could make you seem more pleasant to be around for everyone else.
+Over half of the women we surveyed and more than 1 in 3 men admitted their heightened sense of anxiety during an otherwise festive time was a direct response to spending too much time worried about other people and not enough time focused on themselves.
+It’s okay to be selfish with your time occasionally, and it could make you seem more pleasant to be around for everyone else.

 Finding Relief